Discovering Subgroups with Exceptional Survival Characteristics: Introduction

-To find these subgroups, we use a \emph{non-parametric} measure of exceptionality which is based on \emph{individual} survival curves.
-That is, unlike the state of the art, we do \emph{not} assume the Cox proportional hazards model, as it would restrict us to subgroups that roughly follow the population trend, and \emph{neither} do we rely on group averages, as this obscures individual deviations.
+To find these subgroups, we use a \emph{non-parametric} measure of exceptionality based on \emph{individual} survival curves.
+That is, unlike the state of the art, we do \emph{not} rely on the Cox proportional hazards model, which would restrict us to finding subgroups that have the same functional shape as the overall population.
+Using individual survival curves also gives valuable information during optimization, i.e., which subjects to include or exclude.
 We show how to learn rules that single out subgroups with exceptional survival characteristics in a differentiable manner, automatically finding relevant features and intervals in a way that allows easy optimization, yet crisp logical interpretation after learning.

-Through an extensive set of experiments on synthetic and real-world data, we show that our method works well in practice.
-It outperforms state-of-the-art methods by a wide margin, both in terms of recovering the ground truth, and in terms of exceptionality of the found subgroups.
-Through a case study on treatment of locally advanced head and neck squamous cell carcinoma, we confirm that \ourmethod finds biomarkers that are known to be associated with good resp. poor response to treatment, while also identifying novel subgroups that warrant further investigation.
+Through an extensive set of experiments on synthetic and real-world data, we show that our method outperforms state-of-the-art methods -- both in terms of recovering the ground truth, and in terms of exceptionality of the found subgroups.
+Through a case study on treatment of head and neck squamous cell carcinoma, we confirm that \ourmethod rediscovers biomarker associations with good, respectively, poor response to treatment, while also identifying novel subgroups that warrant further investigation.

-In a nutshell, our main contributions are as follows \begin{itemize} \item We propose a differentiable, non-parametric measure of survival subgroup exceptionality based on individual survival estimates, and discuss how it relates to the well-known logrank model. \item We show how to differentiably learn rules that select subgroups with exceptional survival characteristics, and how to post hoc evaluate statistical significance. \item We empirically evaluate our method on a wide range of synthetic and real-world datasets, comparing to three state-of-the-art methods. \end{itemize}
+In a nutshell, our main contributions are as follows \begin{enumerate}[itemsep=0.1cm,parsep=0.0cm] \item We propose a differentiable, non-parametric measure of survival subgroup exceptionality based on individual survival estimates. \item We show how to differentiably learn rules that select subgroups with exceptional survival characteristics, and how to post hoc evaluate statistical significance. \item We empirically evaluate our method on a wide range of synthetic and real-world datasets, comparing to three state-of-the-art methods. \end{enumerate}